sunnyjsh/BEE-3900-Robotic-class/Arduino/README.md

 ### Installing Libraries

 You may need to install libraries to control certain components.
 For example, the "FastLED" library is used for controlling addressable LEDs.

+## Important Notes and Lab Procedure

+This document outlines the final important procedures and safety reminders for working on your robots in the lab.
+Please read these carefully before continuing.

+### 1. Safety First: Securing Your Robot

+When you are working on your robot's code or making adjustments, it is critical that you **do not leave it resting directly on the table with its wheels touching the surface.**

+**Reasoning:**
+A simple coding error or an unexpected command can cause the motors to activate suddenly.
+If the robot's wheels are on the table, it could drive off the edge and fall, causing significant damage to the chassis, electronics, and sensors.

+**Correct Procedure:**
+Always use the provided **wooden blocks or other stable supports** to lift the robot's frame off the surface.
+This ensures that the wheels can spin freely for testing without the robot moving from its spot.

+### 2. Teamwork and Task Rotation

+To ensure everyone gets equal hands-on experience, your team should rotate through the three main tasks.
+Each team member should have the opportunity to lead the setup and programming for each of the following components:

+* **Task 1: Mecanum Wheels:** Implementing the code to control the robot's movement.
+* **Task 2: Distance Sensor:** Integrating the Time-of-Flight sensor to measure distances.
+* **Task 3: Line Sensor:** Calibrating and programming the IR line-following sensor module.

+This approach ensures that every member of the team understands each part of the robot's system, which is crucial for effective troubleshooting and collaboration.

+### 3. Making the Most of Your Time

+If you find yourself with extra waiting time while a teammate is working on a task, please use that time productively.

+* **Review Materials:** Check the videos, documents, and code examples provided in the class materials.
+Reviewing these resources can help you better understand the concepts and prepare you for the next task.